madflojo/blog/bencane/content/post/dont-mock-a-db-use-docker-compose/index.md

 $ vi dev-compose.yml
 ```

 For our example project, we have quite a few services to setup.
 The first, will be a service called `tests`.
 This will be a service that actually runs our Go unit tests.
 These tests will fail of course, because we need to spin up our dependencies.
-For which we will be running a Cassandra cluster, as well as a Redis instance.
+For which we will be running a Cassandra cluster.

 #### Defining the tests service